riverfr0zen/bevy_web_extras/README.md

 # What it is

-I was missing some convenience functionality around web/wasm targets in [Bevy][https://bevyengine.org] so I put it in this crate, since some of this stuff took some time to dig up (especially to Bevy newcomers like myself).
+I was missing some convenience functionality around web/wasm targets in [Bevy](https://bevyengine.org) so I put it in this repo (some of this took a little digging as a Bevy newcomer).
 See the [features](#features) below for what is provided.

 ## Caveats/disclaimers/etc

-* This is not an official Bevy crate
+* This is not an official Bevy project/crate
-* Please note that I am new to both Rust and Bevy so there is probably lots of room for improvement here.
+* I am new to both Rust and Bevy so there is probably lots of room for improvement here.
 Any feedback (and pull requests!) will be appreciated.

 # Features: